fromdeno/deno2node/README.md

 ### Vendoring

-If you import a module which has no npm equivalent, `deno2node` can extract the code out of Deno's module cache, and put it in virtual `vendorDir`.
+To import a module which has no npm equivalent, first set up `vendorDir`.

 ```jsonc
 // @filename: tsconfig.json